-What is Freebase Nicotine?
+Freebase vs SALT Nicotine?

 Freebase nicotine is the purest and most traditional form of nicotine used in cigarettes and the majority of e-liquids since the early days of vaping.
 It is created by treating naturally derived nicotine with ammonia to remove protons and convert it into a deprotonated, or "free," base state.
 This process increases its pH level (alkalinity) and potency, making it more easily vaporized and absorbed by the body than its natural salt form, though at a slower rate than modern nicotine salts.